mariabohorquez/jekyll-now/_posts/2018-03-17-Robocomp-for-Arch.md

 ### [IceUtil was merged with Ice](https://doc.zeroc.com/display/Ice37/Upgrading+your+Application+from+Ice+3.6#UpgradingyourApplicationfromIce3.6-IceUtilLibraryRemoved) on version 3.7.
 I can't find where in the makefiles IceUtil is referenced to fix it.

+But the dependency Robocomp works with is Ice 3.5.
+This is a little bad.

+After a lot of searching I found the old version [here](https://github.com/zeroc-ice/ice.git).

+### Project for Robocomp --> Actualizing Ice to version 3.7.